In a nutshell: A hearty breakfast or lunch, then off for scenic vistas, and wine tasting.

-(~15* mm) Tedeschi Winery & Ulupalakua Store (* approx. – markers absent & switch here.)
+(~15* mm) Maui Winery & Ulupalakua Store (* approx. – markers absent & switch here.)

 GPS Coordinates: 20.649170,-156.398117

-The Tedeschi Winery grounds have much history, and were once a large estate called the Rose Estate.
+The Maui Winery grounds have much history, and were once a large estate called the Rose Estate.
 The wine tasting room is open 10:00-5:00 and was originally constructed for King Kalakaua who was a frequent visitor to Rose.
 The grounds around the Kalakaua Cottage have beautiful views and are well groomed and planted with abundant flowers, shrubs, flowering vines and stately trees.
-Tedeschi is very welcoming with free tours of the grounds and winery daily (10:30, 1:30 and 3:00.)
+Maui Wine is very welcoming with free tours of the grounds and winery daily (10:30, 1:30 and 3:00.)
 There are also picnic tables to enjoy a lunch or a snack you may have brought.
-(MG article on Tedeschi Winery)

 As you may have already surmised, you can also continue past the Winery and Ulupalakua and see the back side of Haleakala (fittingly, backwards!)